NardenAyad/SVR/README.md

-# Find the best c in Support Vector Regression using Grid Search in breast cancer data set
+# Implement Support Vector Regression and finding the best c using Grid Search in breast cancer data set

 ## Dependencies